KDominicBor/Bus-Reservation-System/README.md

    17. Empty   18.
 Empty   19.
 Empty   20.
 Empty
    21. Empty   22.
 Empty   23.
 Empty   24.
 Empty
    25. Empty   26.
 Empty   27.
 Empty   28.
 Empty
    29. Empty   30.
 Empty   31.
-Empty   32.
-Mike
+Sirbor   32.
+Empty

-There are 31 seats empty in Bus No: 123
+There are 31 seats empty in Bus No: 245
-The seat no 32 is reserved for Mike.
+The seat no 31 is reserved for Sirbor.
 ***************************************************************************